reymon359/gatsby-personal-site/content/posts/lifestyle-as-a-digital-nomad-staying-in-colivings/index.md

 ### Characteristics

 Right now, after coronavirus and the increase of remote working, more and more colivings are appearing.
 However, not all of them are the kind of coliving I have had the chance to live in.
-Some of them are just big companies owning entire buildings that offer a coliving experience but end up being nothing more than sharing a flat.
+A big part of them are just big companies owning entire buildings that offer a coliving experience but end up being nothing more than sharing a flat.

 ![[Nine coliving](https://www.ninecoliving.com/) shared kitchen and coworking](./assets/nine_coliving_shared_kitchen_and_coworking.jpeg)

 The colivings I have been share at least these characteristics:
 - A **coworking** area to work in a productive environment.
 Including a decent Wifi connection, video call areas, and 24h availability in case you need to work in a different timezone.
 - **Shared common areas** such as a kitchen or living room where you interact, cook, and enjoy meals with others.
 Probably the most important one.
-- A variety of **activities,** from yoga or hiking to sharing-skills meetings, or going out for some drinks.
+- A variety of **activities,** from yoga or hiking to sharing-skills meetings, or going out for drinks.
 Depending on what the community is up to.
 And depending on the location; It's a bit hard to go surfing when you are in the middle of Germany.
 - A **community** you share the place with.
 You live with ten residents, more or less, depending on the coliving accommodations.
 They normally share similar interests while having different backgrounds, which gives you new points of view.
 Thanks to this community, you don't have to look for new friends when arriving at a new location.

 ### Price